Skip to content

 • Not privacy-friendly

 Google Drive is a powerful and fast cloud storage provider with dozens of Google-powered tools.
-No doubt, it’s pretty fast because it has data centers all across the planet.
-Because of this – and its powerful brand – Google Drive isn’t a very affordable cloud service.
+It’s pretty fast because it has data centers all across the planet.
+Because of this, and because it’s Google, it won’t top many cheap cloud storage charts.
+If you want a sleek UI and fast transfers, it’s a perfect option.

 Dropbox Home Page